aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/transparency-effects/add-transparent-object-to-xps-document/_index.md

 using System.Drawing;
 ```

-Now, let's proceed with the step-by-step guide.
+Now, let's proceed with the step‑by‑step guide.

 ## Step 1: Create a New XPS Document